Skip to content

 Grammar and Punctuation

 The children will be taught the correct grammatical terms throughout school, however their grammar lesson will be taught both discreetly and as part of their English lesson.
 At Hoole St Michael we believe that children learn and maintain grammar knowledge best when they have the opportunity to apply it.
-Pupils are taught the grammar and punctuation listed in the National Curriculum 2014.
+Pupils are taught the grammar and punctuation listed in the National Curriculum 2014 in the sequence designed by our English lead.
+Our Grammar sequence, spine, ensure that children revisit earlier taught skills to ensure they can use grammar with cohesion and confidence.

 Impact

 The impact of our English curriculum is monitored closely at Hoole St Michael to ensure we are constantly providing first quality teaching across school.
-This is monitored by Senior Leadership by half termly learning walks, book and planning scrutinies, pupil interviews and lesson observations.
+This is monitored by Senior Leadership and Mrs Brown by half termly learning walks, book and planning scrutinies, pupil interviews and lesson observations.

 We assess spelling weekly and complete termly assessment writing pieces.
 We use the Lancashire Key Learning Document to support and track the progress of the pupils.